-If your baby is bottle-fed, make sure that the nipple on the bottle has a small hole, and nothing too big that will release a large amount of milk.
-This can help in controlling the milk flow and allow the baby to drink at his pace.
-While breastfeeding, squeeze some milk out of your breasts first to avoid a large flow and then let your child feed.
+If your baby is bottle-fed, make sure that the nipple on the bottle has a small hole and nothing too big to release a large amount of milk.
+This can help control the milk flow and allow the baby to drink at his pace.
+While breastfeeding, squeeze some milk out of your breasts first to avoid a large flow and let your child feed.

 4. Feed less milk but frequently.

-The presence of allergic substances in your own diet could affect the child as well since they find their way into your milk.
+The presence of allergic substances in your diet could also affect the child since they find their way into your milk.
 If you’ve made any dietary inclusions or changes recently, try removing them to see if it helps stop your baby from vomiting.
 Adjust your diet until you figure out the culprit and plan accordingly.

 6. Allow feeding sessions to happen at a relaxed pace.

 Make sure that you don’t feed your child in a hurry.
 Go to a quiet place and let him provide slowly and calmly at his own pace.
 Let him relax after he’s done feeding and burp him gradually.
 Even after burping, allow him to lie in an inclined manner for half an hour.

 Is It Possible for Your Baby to Choke on Vomit While He’s Asleep?

 It’s only natural for you to worry whether having your baby sleep while he’s prone to vomiting could lead to choking on his vomit.
 Experts think this scenario is highly unlikely as long as your baby is sleeping on his back (as recommended).
 Similarly, if your little one does not have a particular condition that makes it difficult to clear his airway, such as a cleft palate, he is unlikely to choke on his vomit.